 Whether my work is for an office, resort, transportation facility or school, I spend time with the people who will use the building so that I have a direct understanding of how the building design will best serve the users.

 Understanding the distinctive character of each community is a special skill John Gerzina brings to architectural projects.
 John’s career has focused on how architecture plays a positive role in the development and growth of communities.
 He integrates knowledge of the community, functional considerations, natural settings, budget parameters and aesthetic sensibilities to deliver enduring buildings that are a source of community pride.
+Whether his work is for an office, resort, transportation facility or school, he spends time with the people who will use the building so that he has a direct understanding of how the building design will best serve the users.

 Randy Wagner, AIA, LEED APPrincipal